 Telford is the largest town in Shropshire and one of the fastest growing in the UK.
 It is named after civil engineer, Thomas Telford, who engineered many road and rail projects in the county.
 On the town’s southern side is the Ironbridge Gorge, a scenic tourist destination and UNESCO World Heritage Site.
 In fact, Telford advertises itself as ‘The Birthplace of Industry’, due to its proximity to the Shropshire Coalfield and areas such as Ironbridge Gorge, which were internationally recognised as being important to the Industrial Revolution.
 Telford Shopping Centre and the accompanying Town Park are a hive of activity, with various retailers, office blocks and a large Odeon cinema.
 The town also houses one of the Midlands’ few ice skating rinks near the newly-built Telford International Centre, which hosts events, conferences and concerts.

-The town has many other claims to fame, with a lost list of famous people, who have been born, raised or have lived in the local area.
-These include the Labour Party leader Jeremy Corbyn, stand-up comedian Stewart Lee, and professional footballer Elliott Bennett.
+The town has many other claims to fame, with a long list of famous people, who have been born, raised or have lived in the local area.
+These include the Labour Party leader Jeremy Corbyn, stand-up comedian Stewart Lee and professional footballer Elliott Bennett.
 Telford also boasts an active sporting scene, with many different sports represented, from ice hockey and American football, to basketball and snooker.

 During the economic crisis of the late 1960s, unemployment in the town was initially high.
 But, in 1967, Halesfield Industrial Estate was founded – the answer to Telford’s problems.
-Other large estates followed suit, including Stafford Park and Hortonwood, helping to ease the unemployment crisis and making the town an attractive investment area, with companies that moved here focusing on high-technology rather than heavy industries.
+Other large estates followed suit, including Stafford Park and Hortonwood, helping to ease the unemployment crisis and make the town an attractive investment area.
+Companies that moved here focused on high-technology rather than heavy industries.
 New arrivals included Unimation, Nikon UK Ltd, Hitachi Maxell and Ricoh.
-Telford has continued to attract several large IT companies such as EDS, Capgemini and Fujitsu, and the town is also home to the administrative headquarters of the Telford & Wrekin Council, which are now based at Addenbrook House.
+Telford has continued to attract several large IT companies such as EDS, Capgemini and Fujitsu, and the town is also now home to the administrative headquarters of the Telford & Wrekin Council, which are based at Addenbrook House.